 |GBP GAEIXSD ID

 |Country registrations||UK.
 Others to follow – contact Guinness Asset Management for more information.|

 Notes1.
-The Z classes' £/€/$ 100 million minimum investment is temporarily waived for a book build offer for early investors in the Fund until the Fund reaches £50 million.
+The Z classes' £/€/$ 100 million minimum investment is waived for charity investments.
 This offer is subject to change or withdrawal by Guinness Asset Management at any time without notice.

 2. OCF = Ongoing Charges Figure, which includes the annual management charge.

 - Singapore (professional only)